isoworg/CV-1/README.md

 ## David Upsdale

-A gamer who grew up in the arcades of London and in love with the current esports scene.
-Had a long running digital marketing career but now trained in the art of coding at Makers Academy.
-Looking to develop my skills and to keep working on new and exciting projects.
+A gamer who grew up in the arcades of London and in love with the current eSports scene.
+Moving on from a long running digital marketing career in order to express myself in the coding universe.
+Looking to do exciting things in new and varied work environments.

 ## Skills

-#### This Skill
+#### Code Monkey

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- Experience
-- Achievements
-- Evidence
+Ooh ooh aah aah js, MVP, OOD, REST, CRUD aw yeah!

+- Love me some good business logic
+- Give me a puzzle I'll solve it
+- Merge errors and refactoring a speciality
+- Check out THESE LINKS

-#### Another Skill
+#### New Meta

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)
+I pride myself in my ability to pick up new piece of technology quickly.
+Trained through a childhood of board and video games, but honed though an evolving digital marketing environment.

+- Had to work with numerous different marketing technologies including Google Ads, Google Analytics, Bing Ads, Facebook Ads, MediaMath, Turn, Unica, Marin, DoubleClick, Mediaplex, Kenshoo, I could go on....
+- Always looking to work with interesting coding tech (albeit with varying success), and enjoying finding the potential and limits of the new tools
+  I've found since my move to coding.
+- Check my github!
+(LINKS HERE PLEASE)

 ## Education

-#### Makers Academy (start_date to end_date)
+#### Makers Academy (June 2015 - Sept 2015)

-- Curiosity and hungry passion for code
+- Learnt to learn
-- Independent learner and problem-solver
+- Working on my Ruby and JS
-- OOP, TDD, SOLID, MVC, DDD
-- Software Craftsmanship
-- Ruby, Rails, Javascript, Node.js, Angular.js
+- Ruby, Rails, Javascript, Angular.js
-- Rspec, Jasmine, Mocha
+- Rspec, Jasmine

 #### UMIST (start_date to end_date)

-- Mathematics (MMath)
+- Maths (MMath)
-- Purist to the core
+- Pure mathematician to the core

 #### Any other qualifications

 ## Experience

-**Bathrooms.com** (start_date to end_date)
+**Bathrooms.com** (January 2014 to May 2015)
-*Paid Performance Exec*
+*Paid Performance Executive*
-**Factory Media** (start_date to end_date)
-*Your job title*
+**Factory** (Aug 2012 to Aug 2013)
+*Search Analyst*
-**Blowfish Digital** (start_date to end_date)
+**Blowfish Digital** (Nov 2010 to July 2012) *Operations Executive*
-*Your job title*